Muscatine Public Health encourages residents to be safe and creative with their holiday activities

-While these holidays may not be normal, there are still plenty of options for those who want to have fun or spend some time with family and friends.
+While these holidays may not be normal, there are still plenty of options for those who want to have fun and spend time with family and friends.

-Throughout the ongoing COVID-19 pandemic, gatherings that don’t allow for proper social distancing have been heavily discouraged, and Halloween parties and Thanksgiving dinners are no different.
-As such, the CDC is suggesting alternatives.
+Throughout the COVID-19 pandemic, gatherings that don’t allow for proper social distancing have been strongly discouraged, and Halloween parties and Thanksgiving dinners are no different.

 Costumes parties and parades that are held outdoors, where people can be six feet apart, are the most preferred, though still present a risk.
-As for dinners and get-togethers, families may want to use their computers and devices to connect through Zoom or other programs to catch-up and visit instead of gathering for a meal.
+For dinners and indoor get-togethers, families may want to use technology to connect through Zoom or other programs to visit instead of gathering for a meal.
 Virtual Halloween costume contests and outdoor movie nights can also be both fun and safe.

-However, for families who have young children, they may want to plan on skipping trick-or-treating this year.
-According to the CDC, both traditional trick-or-treating and trunk-or-treat events are considered high risk activities.
+Families with young children may want to skip trick-or-treating this year.
+According to the CDC, both traditional trick-or-treating and trunk or treat events are considered high risk activities.
 Indoor costume parties, indoor haunted houses and any event involving crowds or alcohol are also considered high risk.

 “It’s a really tricky situation,” said Christy Roby Williams, director of public health for Muscatine County, “The high-risk activities listed have a potential for contact and contamination with each household, both for the kids receiving the treat and the adults handing them out.”

-Additionally, while it may seem like enough protection, the CDC assures that a costume mask is not a substitute for a cloth mask, and a costume mask should not be put on over a cloth mask, as this could make it hard for the costume-wearer to breathe.
+Additionally, the CDC assures that a costume mask is not a substitute for a cloth mask, and a costume mask should not be put on over a cloth mask, as this could make it hard for the costume-wearer to breathe.

 “(Rubber masks) are not going to protect people,” Williams said.
 “The double layer face masks coverings are what people should be wearing to protect themselves.”

 One-way events, such as one-way trick-or-treating with individually wrapped goodie bags or an open-air, one-way haunted forest, are slightly safer than the high-risk ones.
-It should be noted, however, that if an activity involves screaming, a distance greater than six feet as advised to lower the risk of spreading any viruses.
+It should be noted, however, that if an activity involves screaming, a distance greater than 6 feet is advised to lower the risk of spreading viruses.

 “We know that the excitement and thrill of haunted houses is that fear factor, often leading to screaming and laughing,” Williams said, “We know that’s going to spread droplets throughout the air, so wearing the proper masks at these events should absolutely be required.”